matomo-org/plugin-Migration/README.md

 ```

 Please note that the migration can take a while depending on the amount of data that needs to be copied.

+No data from the original Matomo instance will be deleted, only new data will be added to the new Matomo instance.

 No premium feature data is currently being migrated.